zahra-io/100-days-of-code/log.md

 **Today's Progress:** Took a teeny break from Bootcamp Prep today and attended App Academy's JumpStart Cohort.
 This two week program is an assessment on Ruby.
 I learned about variables, comments, methods, and data types.

 **Thoughts:** I've realized that my least favourite topic is always going to be anything and any exercise that has to do with arithmetic.
 I'm already bad at math so trying to solve a math problem with code trips me up.
 So that's all I did today, exercises solving math problems.
 I don't like that structure when teaching to code because math is difficult and not everyone learning to code will understand it this way.
 Blah.
 Not a good day.
 I struggled a lot but I submitted the exercise for the cohort and did decently.

+## Day 28: October 3, 2017

+**Today's Progress:** Completed the Logic and Conditionals section of Ruby on Bootcamp Prep.
+I learned about RSpec Fizzbuzz and actually coded a test.

+**Thoughts:** It's great to learn about having a target and stating your expectations before writing the solution.
+Sometimes, thinking about how to get somewhere without thinking about the goals can confuse you.
+So thinking about the goal and then figuring out the solution is a smart way to think like a programmer.
+I never thought about it this way.